roman-milk/roman-milk.github.io/saving-my-job-1.md

+===

- ****** Saving My Job ****** byJust_Plain_Bob© She knew what she was talking about - it was an exhausting night.
+She knew what she was talking about - it was an exhausting night.
 Harriet was insatiable.
 I couldn't have stayed with her had there been two of me.
 She had her hand inside my fly as soon as we were on the elevator to go up to our rooms.
 Once in the door to my room she had my cock out and holding it she led me to the bed, sat down and then pulled me to her mouth.
 One hand cupped and caressed my balls as I stood there looking down on the head sliding back and forth on my rod I wondered if I could stand doing it until retirement.

  Suddenly I realized two things: yes I could, but I wouldn't last until retirement.
 She had made her position clear up front - no man was going to tie her down as she tried to climb as high up the corporate ladder as she could.
 Not that I could tie her down what with already being married, but I would be baggage none the less.
 I was her current fuck toy and nothing more.
 The operative word there was 'current.'
 At that moment I knew that I was on my way out the door anyway and the only question was, "How long did I have?"